Chritical-Code/E-Dog/docs/development.md

 Custom forms can be defined, usually corresponding to a model.
 This simplifies how user input is handled.

 ### e-Dog's Apps

+This project's functionality is split into multiple apps.
+Here is a summary of each.

 #### browse